vpelss/Forever_Passwords/README.md

 - click 'Copy' and use

 eg:
-alias: b
+-alias: b
-secret b
+-secret b
-always produces password: mpAPU4llpCaZTh6QYAkgr/C06NI= (never use a simple secret as per this example)
+-always produces password: mpAPU4llpCaZTh6QYAkgr/C06NI= -(never use a simple secret as per this example)

 Recommendations:
 - do not use your Secret anywhere else. eg as a password on a web site